 Make Radium Hot Springs Visitor Information Centre your first port of call on any trip to Radium Hot Springs.
 You can pick up free maps of the area, including popular hiking routes, and get insider tips of the best places to visit.
 You can also find information on top places to eat and stay around town too, and passes are available to buy here.

 It’s so much more than simply a convenient place for local info.
-The centre also has fascinating exhibits and displays related to the wildlife, landscapes, and culture of Radium Hot Springs.
+The center also has fascinating exhibits and displays related to the wildlife, landscapes, and culture of Radium Hot Springs.
 Discover more about indigenous history, learn about the creatures that roam the surrounding areas, and more.

 You can also pick up a range of locally themed souvenirs in the gift shop and make full use of the free Wi-Fi to plan out your next stop.
-In the summer, the centre really springs to life every Friday evening; visit Market & Music on Main for great local produce and crafts combined with cool live music.
+In the summer, the center really springs to life every Friday evening; visit Market & Music on Main for great local produce and crafts combined with cool live music.

 2. Soak in Radium Hot Springs

 Obviously one of the best things to do in Radium Hot Springs is soak in the hot springs!
 Did you know that Canada’s village of Radium Hot Springs (often referred to as just Radium) actually takes its name from nearby hot springs of the same name?
-The hot springs are listed on the Canadian Register of Historic Places.
+These BC hot springs are listed on the Canadian Register of Historic Places.

 Radium Hot Springs (the actual hot springs!) are open all year round, soothing and dazzling visitors with relaxing heat and glorious vistas.
 Located within Kootenay National Park, the springs afford amazing views of the surrounding Rocky Mountains.